 Clinical relevance of findings

 As consensus definitions for sarcopenia and frailty are implemented in clinical practice, the question of whether a single set of normative data and cut points for grip strength can be applied across a range of different countries is an important one.
-For example, we previously suggested [85]cut points from our British normative data of 27 kg in males and 16 kg in females, and we estimated that approximately 25% of individuals aged 80 were at or below these levels [8].
+For example, we previously used a T-score approach [85] to produce cut points from our British normative data of 27 kg in males and 16 kg in females, and we estimated that approximately 25% of individuals aged 80 were at or below these levels [8].
 If the same cut-offs were applied to a hypothetical population with a mean grip strength 0.85 SDs lower than our British norms, as seen in our pooled results for developing regions, then the prevalence at age 80 would increase to approximately 60%.
 This suggests that the cut points from our British normative data may not be specific enough in developing regions.
-Indeed the potential need for specific cut points for the Asia region, as well as the need to consider heterogeneity between countries in this region, have recently been recognised [86,87]; a situation analogous to the use of region-specific BMD thresholds for fracture risk prediction in osteoporosis.[2]
-[88–90].
+Indeed the potential need for specific cut points for the Asia region, as well as the need to consider heterogeneity between countries in this region, have recently been recognised [86,87]; a situation analogous to the use of region-specific BMD thresholds for fracture risk prediction in osteoporosis.
+It would be helpful to investigate prospective associations between grip strength and outcomes in a region-specific fashion [2], in order to determine optimum cut points for use in clinical practice.

+A related question is whether normative data and cut points need to be stratified by height and ethnicity, and whether these factors would explain the regional differences that we observed.
+As described earlier, differences in height (and BMI) appeared to account for differences in grip strength between samples from Ghana and the Netherlands [75].
+Other studies in the US and the Netherlands have examined differences in grip strength by ethnicity [88–90].
+The combination of data from cohorts based in different regions would allow the independent contributions of height, ethnicity and region to the global variation in grip strength to be examined.

 We searched for papers containing normative data on grip strength from samples of the general population.
 The results of this review demonstrate that the measurement of grip strength has been undertaken in such samples in many countries, suggesting that it is acceptable for research participants and data collection teams.
 There is growing interest in the assessment of grip strength of individuals in hospitals and care homes [91–95], although to date there are few examples of age and gender stratified normative data in this diverse range of settings.